 Pavers vs. Concrete: Aesthetic Appeal

-Anyone who has ever seen surfaces made of both materials will admit that pavers are more attractive.
+Anyone who has ever seen surfaces made of both materials will admit that pavers are more attractive than ordinary concrete.
 They come in various sizes, colors, patterns, and styles, giving you more customization possibilities.
+But there is a way to make concrete look fantastic…

-Stamped concrete can also be tinted for a more dynamic look and is less susceptible to stains and cracks.
+Stamped concrete can also be tinted/stained for a more dynamic look and is less susceptible to stains and cracks.
 As you’d expect, these benefits mean a higher price than conventional concrete.

 Pavers vs. Concrete: Safety

-There isn’t much of a difference in how safe it is to work with pavers and concrete.
-The difference kicks in after installation.
+There isn’t much of a difference in how safe it is to have concrete or pavers installed at your home.
+There are always risks working with construction though.

 Concrete slabs can get slippery when it rains, causing all kinds of problems.